bmcbride-op/bmcbride-op.github.io/_posts/2026-02-07-1999-a-time-to-call-our-own.md

 Inside, we unload the ore into the forge.
 Sparks fly as I smelt, the hammer clanging like thunder.
 We plan the night: hit the dungeons, hunt liches in Destard, maybe steal a rare from Vesper if we're bold.
 Laughter echoes in the chat box.
 No voice, no Discord; just pure, unfiltered text and imagination.
 Hours melt away.
 Dawn creeps in my window, but in-game, the moons rise over the mountains.

 I open my eyes.
 It's 2026 now.
 Those memories hit like a fresh respawn sharp, vivid, irreplaceable.
 I still have the old discs somewhere in a box.
 But that house near Minoc?
-Locked and decayed.
+Decayed and no long exists.
 My old friend?
-Haven't whispered in 20 years.
+We haven't talked in over 20 years.
 Napa Valley's a ghost shard: empty streets, silent guards, the wind howling through abandoned taverns.
 Player run villages sit in a ghostly silence.

 I will forever remember Ultima Online as it once was.
 A world where every login felt like magic.
 A time to call our own.

-_/ brandon_
+__brandon_